-The year is is FINALLY over.
+It’s FINALLY a new year.
 Thank goodness, right?
-Many of us were hit with some pretty heavy things this year.
+Many of us were hit with some pretty heavy things last year.

 Thinking of the promise of a new year reminds me of the possible tax refund coming my way in February and what it can do for my current financial situation.

 It’s important to plan for what’s to come in the new year and beyond.
 Here’s to hoping it’s good for all of us!

 I plan on following the “Shrink, Spend, Save” plan to help meet my financial goals this year and get ahead of any unexpected expenses that may come my way.